-To synchronize your Outlook Calendar events with your FacileThings Calendar 1, first you have to connect both applications using the Outlook Calendar connection box in the Integration section of your Account.
+You can sync your FacileThings Calendar with your Outlook calendars.
+To do this you have to connect both applications using the “Calendars” connection box that you will see in the Integration section of your Account.

 Once you give FacileThings permissions to access your Outlook Calendar data, the following box will appear with which you can add a calendar from your account to synchronize:

 When you connect an Outlook calendar there is a first synchronization, which can take some time if you have many items in the FacileThings calendar or in the Outlook calendar itself.
 From there, only each modification that takes place will be synced.

 You can connect as many calendars as you need.
 Once you’ve connected the default calendar, continue adding the calendars you need.

 Unlike the default calendar, any other calendar will need you to assign a tag so that the system can distinguish the events of that calendar:

 For example, if you have a specific calendar to organize your running training and you associate the running tag with it, the events of this calendar will appear in FacileThings having this

 Similarly, when you add an event to your FacileThings Calendar with the

 #running tag, it will go to the Outlook Running calendar.

 If you add a calendar tag to a Calendar item, the event will be moved to the corresponding Outlook calendar.
 If you remove the calendar tag, the event will return to the default calendar.